-Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights this notice.
+Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights

+Within two calendar days of being admitted to the hospital, you will be given a written notice called An Important Message from Medicare about Your Rights.
+Everyone with Medicare gets a copy of this notice.
 If you do not get the notice from someone at the hospital (for example, a caseworker or nurse), ask any hospital employee for it.
 If you need help, please call Customer Service or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).